ga4gh-beacon/ga4gh-beacon-legacy-website/index.md

 This is the main project information site for the ELIXIR Beacon Project.

 "Beacons" provide discovery services for genomic data in ELIXIR and the  [Beacon network](http://beacon-network.org), using the Beacon technology developed for the __Global Alliance for Genomics and Health__ ([GA4GH](https://www.ga4gh.org/)).

-For more information please see the main [Beacon website](http://beacon-project.io/) and the corresponding [ELIXIR website](https://www.elixir-europe.org/about-us/implementation-studies/beacons).

-## The ELIXIR Beacon Project

 The _Beacon_ protocol defines an open standard for genomics data discovery, developed by members of the [Global Alliance for Genomics &amp; Health](http://genomicsandhealth.org).
 It provides a framework for public web services responding to queries against genomic data collections, for instance from population based or disease specific genome repositories.